krishKM/Modern-UI-Components-for-VBA/README.md

 # A friendly helper DLL that will makes you smile.
-No installation, no ActiveX.
+No installation, no ActiveX, no Admin-Rights.
 Just add this Dll to your VBA projects and have some cool UI features.
 Have only tested in MS Access but it should work in all VBA environment.
 Works with ACCDE too.

+## What is does?
+Helps you to make your application more user-friendly by providing some .NET components and functions that you can use within your VBA application.
+Visually and functionally better than VBA!

+## How to use?
+Some VBA skills are required!
+Just download the <a href="https://github.com/krishKM/VBA_TOOLS/tree/master/samples"> sample</a> ACCDB from sample folder where you can find the Dll.
+Copy and paste the functions you require to your VBA application.

 # Interesting features
 <ul>